Feminist Themes in Northanger Abbey

 How it works

-In Jane Austen's novel, Northanger Abbey, we see Austen using understatement and irony in the portrayal of her leading character Catherine Morland.
-Catherine is a modest, genuine, kindhearted heroine who misinterprets the social world around her.
-She is nothing like Isabella Thorpe who is self seeking, manipulative with questionable morals and values.
+In Jane Austen’s novel, Northanger Abbey, we witness the masterful use of understatement and irony in the portrayal of Austen’s leading character, Catherine Morland.
+Catherine stands as a modest, genuine, and kindhearted heroine who, despite her naivety, often misinterprets the intricacies of the social world that surrounds her.
+In stark contrast, Isabella Thorpe emerges as a self-seeking, manipulative individual with questionable morals and values, illustrating the diverse spectrum of female characters in Austen's narrative.

 Need a custom essay on the same topic?